-And finally, because it’s often an impulse driven purchase.
+And finally, because it’s often an impulse purchase.
 Impulse is a hard need to satisfy online with physical products.
 You need the product to be stored in many places so it’s never far from the delivery location.
 And you need an order to delivery system which can quickly deliver the product.

 Impulse shopping online

 On Uber Eats, you can only satisfy an impulse need for Coca-Cola by ordering it from restaurants.
-You need to order food with your Coke.
+You have to order food with your Coke.

 So you get your Coke from places like Pizza Hut, Subway or Hungry Jacks.